 Neal A. Maxwell, “The Children of Christ” in The Book of Mormon: Mosiah, Salvation Only Through Christ eds.
 Monte S. Nyman and Charles D. Tate, Jr. (Provo: Religious Studies Center, Brigham Young University, 1991), 1–21.

-Elder Neal A. Maxwell is a member of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints.
+Elder Neal A. Maxwell was a member of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints when this was published.

 I want to congratulate BYU for its sponsorship of the Book of Mormon symposia that now stretch out over several years.
 It’s a marvelous thing for a university to be concerned with a great book, and in this instance, one of the greatest, even the greatest, we yet have.
 The day will come, brothers and sisters, when we will have other books of scripture which will emerge to accompany the Holy Bible and the Book of Mormon and the Doctrine and Covenants and the Pearl of Great Price.
 Presently you and I carry our scriptures around in a “quad”; the day will come when you’ll need a little red wagon.
 And this university by then will surely want to sponsor some other symposia.